-There's an old story about a child trying to move a heavy stone while his father looks on.
+Have you figured out you’ve been dealing with a narcissist in your life, but you don’t know where to begin your recovery?
+If so, you’re not alone.
+In fact, it reminds me of an old story about a child trying to move a heavy stone while his father looks on.
 The child works and works, but is just not strong enough.
 Finally, he tells his father, “I can’t do it.
 It’s impossible.”

 His father responds, “Of course you can.
 You haven’t used all the strength you have available to you yet.”
 The little boy answers that he has tried his hardest, and still can’t do it, to which the father responds, “You haven’t asked me to help you yet.”

 There’s a lot to be said for seeking out the support of others who are fighting the same battle you are.
-Whatever it is that motivates you, you can find it in my small group coaching sessions - and you’ll get one-on-one help as well as being able to connect with and learn from your fellow group members during our sessions.
-Healthy sharing, companionship, encouragement, applause and practical, common sense advice from others who are also fighting to take back your life can all make this whole narcissistic abuse recovery stuff a whole lot easier.
+Whatever it is that motivates you, you can find it in our small group coaching sessions led by the amazing Lise Colucci – and you’ll get one-on-one help as well as being able to connect with and learn from your fellow group members during our sessions.
+Healthy sharing, companionship, encouragement, applause, and practical, common-sense advice from others who are also fighting to take back your life can all make this whole narcissistic abuse recovery stuff a whole lot easier.

 Read up on narcissistic abuse recovery, watch my narcissistic abuse recovery YouTube videos, or, if you’re pressed for time (or struggle with ADHD) check out my Tiktok videos for shorter, bite-sized narcissistic abuse recovery help – or visit http://booksangiewrote.com to pick up my books – all less than $5.

 Get one-on-one narcissistic abuse recovery coaching, counseling, or therapy.